Methacholine Challenge Test (Bronchoprovocation Test)

 During the test, the technician performing the challenge will watch you closely.
 If the test results show that there is constriction of your airways, you will be given a bronchodilator (a medication that opens your airways) to relieve your symptoms.

 You won’t be given the challenge if you have 1 or more of the following conditions:

 - Low lung function on the baseline spirometry test

 - Heart attack or stroke in the past 3 months

 - Uncontrolled high blood pressure

-- Aneurysm of the aorta or in your brain
+- Aneurysm (a bulge in a blood vessel wall) of the aorta or in your brain

 The testing center staff will review your medical history before the test.
-Please let them know if you have any of the above conditions, or if you have a cold, increased cough or feel unwell on the day of the test.
+Let them know if you have any of the above conditions or if you have a cold, are coughing more, or feel unwell on the day of the test.